strongtyped/strongtyped.github.io/source/_posts/2014-10-23-javaone-university-2014.markdown

 Given a `One[Z]` instance it is possible to define

-{% include_code OneMultiplicativeUsage lang:scala OneMultiplicativeUsage.scala %}
+{% include_code JavaOneUniversity2014_OneMultiplicativeUsage lang:scala JavaOneUniversity2014_OneMultiplicativeUsage.scala %}

 and use it as follows

-{% include_code OneMultiplicativeUsageInApp lang:scala OneMultiplicativeUsageInApp.scala %}
+{% include_code JavaOneUniversity2014_OneMultiplicativeUsageInApp lang:scala JavaOneUniversity2014_OneMultiplicativeUsageInApp.scala %}

 Running the examples above would then result in something along the following lines